-With regard to the so-called "special part", the new version of the document "Sensitive Activities and Specific Control Standards of Model 231", which specifies sensitive activities for the purposes of Legislative Decree no. 231/2001 and sets out the associated control measures, was approved on July 28, 2017 by the CEO of Eni SpA.
-The new version reflects the regulatory changes introduced by Law no. 199/2016 concerning "gangmaster activities".
+With regard to the so-called "special part", the new version of the document "Sensitive Activities and Specific Control Standards of Model 231", which specifies sensitive activities for the purposes of Legislative Decree No. 231/2001 and sets out the associated control measures, was most recently approved on July 20, 2018 by the CEO of Eni SpA.
+The new version reflects the regulatory innovations introduced by EU Regulation No. 596/2014 of April 16, 2014 and the associated implementing regulations concerning "market abuse".